pstroe/chartering-new-realms-2024/chapter8.md

     plt.title(class_names[labels[i]])
     plt.axis("off")
 ```
 From this point on starts the training process of the model.
 Firstly, we add a new network and make sure that the layers will be added sequentially.
 Secondly, we are implementing the ResNet50 model.
 The weight that will be used will be that ones that are trained on Imagenet problem.
-Thirdly, the 512 neurons that it will be added will be learing the new weights.
+Thirdly, the 512 neurons that will be added, will be leering the new weights.
 The rest of the weight and hidden layers will stay the same.
 Finally, as an output will get the number of parameters trainable and non trainable parameters because the ResNet50 model will not learn again.
 ```
 from tensorflow.keras.models import Model from tensorflow.keras.layers import Flatten, Dense, Input